Carel le Roux

 Carel le Roux (born 31 August 1972) is a retired South African shot putter.

 He won the gold medal at the 1993 African Championships finished fourth at the 1994 Commonwealth Games and fifteenth at the 1995 World Indoor Championships.

 His personal best put was 19.11 metres, achieved in February 1995 in Pretoria.

+Carel le Roux (born August 31, 1972) is a retired South African shot putter and a notable figure in the field of metabolic medicine.
+He achieved success as an athlete, winning the gold medal at the 1993 African Championships, securing fourth place at the 1994 Commonwealth Games, and placing fifteenth at the 1995 World Indoor Championships with a personal best put of 19.11 meters, accomplished in February 1995 in Pretoria.